Insomnia absolutely sucks.

 And if they don’t provide such a service, I’m 100% sure that they will be able to point you in the right direction.

 I have personally tried using Westcare, so I know they are a great service.

-They will help with a lot of stuff so do check them out.
+They will help with a lot of stuff, so check them out.